 Little Tiger and Little Dragon loved everything about this colorful noodle activity.
 At one point I’m pretty sure someones foot ended up in the rainbow noodles too, lol…someone wanted to walk on clouds :).

-Rainbow Noodles and Fluffy Clouds Sensory Activity
+Rainbow and Clouds Sensory Play Activity for Kids

 To make the rainbow noodles cook noodles in boiling water, drain the water, divide into bowls, add food coloring and stir noodles until they reach the color you want.
 I let our noodles set overnight in the fridge and then in the morning I rinsed them with water to remove any extra food coloring.